wabisebi/wabisebi.github.io/blog/i-made-my-first-youtube-video.md

 I Made My First YouTube Video

-During my last visit to Japan in June, I started my first small video project: creating a fully edited and color-graded travel video.
-And [against all expectations](./sharing-counts.html), I actually finished it.
+During my visit to Japan last June, I worked on my first little film project, creating a fully edited and color-graded travel video.
+[Against all expectations](./sharing-counts.html), I actually finished it.
 I bought a DJI Osmo Pocket 3—a cute little film camera with a built-in stabilizer—along with some ND filters to help shoot in bright daylight.
 Over the course of two weeks, I captured scenes during my long walks through Tokyo.

-After a ton of YouTube tutorials on editing, color-grading, and audio mixing, I made this little video.
-The music is by one of my favorite Japanese musicians*, Tomoyuki Asakawa.
+After a ton of YouTube tutorials on editing, color-grading, and audio mixing, this is the end result.
+The music is by one of my favorite Japanese musicians, Tomoyuki Asakawa.

+It's been fun learning this stuff.
+If you'd like to be my fifth follower and receive any notifications of future videos, consider subscribing to the channel.

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; margin-top: 2rem;">
     <iframe